 The knits were textured, not smooth, like a short sleeve sweater with a small ribbed crew neck.
 Some shirts also had arm bands.
 The waist of the shirt was short (pants were high) with a wide 4-6 inch band that was either worn tucked into pants or worn on top (teenagers).
 They fit very snug– hello muscles!

-Nautical colors, red or blue with white, were the classic pairings while maroon, grey, yellow, and brown made an updated look.
-Both wide or very thin stripes shirt were worn as well as various thicknesses from smooth flat weaves or textured open weave knits.
+Nautical colors (red or blue with white) were the classic pairings while maroon, grey, yellow, and brown made an updated look.
+Both wide and very thin stripes shirt were worn, as well as various thicknesses from smooth flat weaves to textured open weave knits.
 Some shirt had a small pocket on the chest.

 It was still taboo to wear them in public, but at home, anything goes.
 Retailers designed a similar smooth knit T-shirt that was more appropriate for sports attire.
 It could either be a round crew neck or small V-neck in plain white, tan or blue.
 It fit a little looser than knit shirts, much like T-shirts today.

-V-neck pullover vests were wool knit for extra warmth in winter and knit with rayon/cotton blends in summer.
+V-neck pullover vests were wool knits for extra warmth in winter, and knit with rayon/cotton blends in summer.
 Pullovers usually contrasted with the shirts underneath and the trousers, creating a very colorful outfit.
 For example, you might see a tan shirt with green slacks and a blue vest, or a wine colored shirt with navy pants and a grey vest.

-A sweater vest could also be button up, like a sleeveless cardigan sweater.
+A sweater vest could be button-up, like a sleeveless cardigan sweater.
 They could also not be knit at all.
 Instead, wearing a suit vest with sport shirt and coat was an option, and one that was common during the war years when clothing was limited.